- What is sales content?

 Top of funnel

 This part of the funnel is where you most often work with content marketing for sales content.
-The content at this stage is attempting to convince the audience that you understand their challenges, and they should reach out to you to find a potential solution.
+The content at this stage is attempting to convince the audience that you understand their challenges, and that they should reach out to you to find a potential solution.

 - They don’t need product screenshots or functionality checklists.